danmarsden/moodle-plagiarism_urkund/README.md

 1. Place these files in a new folder in your Moodle install under /plagiarism/urkund
 2. Visit the Notifications page in Moodle to trigger the upgrade scripts
 3. Enable the Plagiarism API under admin > Advanced Features
-4. Configure the URKUND plugin under admin > plugins > Plagiarism > URKUND
+4. Configure the Ouriginal plugin under admin > plugins > Plagiarism > Ouriginal

 For more information see: https://docs.moodle.org/en/Plagiarism_Prevention_URKUND